resolve109/study-aws-sa/aws-study-guide.md

   - Provides a managed Spark environment to run ETL jobs
   - Integrates with Athena for serverless querying of data
   - Glue crawlers can automatically create or update the metadata catalog for data in S3
+- **Data Processing Workflow**:
+  - Can be used to catalog clickstream data in S3 making it queryable
+  - Works with Athena to enable SQL-based analysis without managing infrastructure
+  - Provides serverless, minimal-overhead solution for analyzing data stored in S3
+  - Creates schema-on-read capabilities for JSON and other semi-structured data

 ## Encryption and Data Protection